 If you're thinking about selling your house in 2023, you may be wondering when the best time is to put it on the market.
 Timing can be critical when it comes to selling a house, as it can impact the sale price and the length of time the property spends on the market.
 In this article, we'll explore the factors that influence the best time to sell a house in 2023.

 Selling a house is a big decision, and timing is crucial.
 The best time to sell a house varies depending on various factors.
-According to a 2022 report by ATTOM Data Solutions, the peak months for selling a house are May, June, and July.
+According to last year's report by ATTOM Data Solutions, the peak months for selling a house were May, June, and July.
 These months offer the highest seller premium, netting thousands of dollars more compared to the slower months of October and December.
 The seller premium is the amount above the home's market value.

 Their data showed that May is the best month to sell, with homes selling for a median sale price of $208,273 and a median AVM of $185,000, resulting in a seller premium of 12.6 percent.
 June and July are the second and third best months to sell, respectively, with seller premiums of 10.7 percent and 10 percent.
 April and March follow closely behind, with seller premiums of 9.2 percent and 8.9 percent, respectively.